Full calibration of the tomographic redshift distribution from the HSC PDR3 Shape Catalog with DESI: Modeling

-The above expression assumes constant photometric galaxy bias over the smaller tomographic bin, only correcting for the spectroscopic galaxy bias with auto-correlations in order to obtain the true redshift distribution, with $\dz_{\mathrm{p}}=0.1$ as the small photometric redshift bin interval ranging $z\sim0$ to $z\sim1.6$.
+The above expression assumes constant $\bo_{pp}$ over the smaller tomographic bin, only correcting for the spectroscopic sample evolution with auto-correlations in order to obtain the true redshift distribution, with $\dz_{\mathrm{p}}=0.1$ as the small photometric redshift bin interval ranging $z\sim0$ to $z\sim1.6$.
 While $\dz_{\mathrm{p}}=0.1$ is not a small redshift interval for such an assumption, \cite{EuclidClusterRedshifts2025} explores the recovered bias expression differences with different bin sizes and finds similar corrections for $\dz=0.1$ and $\dz=0.02$.
 We assess the validity of such an approximation in appendix \ref{sec:appendix_pz}.

-Since the photometric galaxy bias is assumed to be constant within these bins, the measured distributions are re-normalized and only implement the correction to the spectroscopic bias with $\bo_{ss}$, as shown in equation \ref{eq:npkz}. $n_{p_k}(z)$ is measured with finer spectroscopic redshift bins ($\dz_{\mathrm{s}}=0.025$) as finer tomographic bins need better redshift resolution in order to accurately recover the distributions.
+Since $\bo_{pp}$ is assumed to be constant within these bins, the measured distributions are re-normalized and only implement the correction to the spectroscopic bias with $\bo_{ss}$, as shown in equation \ref{eq:npkz}. $n_{p_k}(z)$ is measured with finer spectroscopic redshift bins ($\dz_{\mathrm{s}}=0.025$) as finer tomographic bins need better redshift resolution in order to accurately recover the distributions.
 Dark matter evolution is also taken into account in the correction, following \cite{EuclidClusterRedshifts2025}: one obtains the following correction to the two-point correlation functions:

 Here, $\bo_{mm}(z)$ is the dark matter angular auto-correlation at redshift $z$ over a $\Delta z$ slice around $z$.
-Thus, equation \ref{eq:photoz_corr_correction} allows to approximate the correction to $\bo_{pp}^{\mathrm{photo}-z}$, therefore obtaining a proxy for the bias evolution in redshift of the photometric sample.
+Thus, equation \ref{eq:photoz_corr_correction} allows to approximate the correction to $\bo_{pp}^{\mathrm{photo}-z}$, therefore obtaining a proxy for the auto-correlation evolution in redshift of the photometric sample.
+The galaxy bias evolution of the photometric sample $b_p(z)$ expression presented in the bottom plot of Figure \ref{fig:photoz_gal_bias} makes use of the Limber approximation \cite{Limber1953Approximation} and the linear bias approximation ($\bo_{pp}^{\mathrm{true}}(z)\propto\bo_{mm}b^2_p(z)$).
+While the linear bias approximation does not necessarily hold at very small scales, it is important to note that the quantity $\bo_{pp}^{\mathrm{true}}$ does not depend on the linear bias approximation and therefore can be used in Equation \ref{eq:nz} without loss of generality.

 The numerator of the correction corresponds to the influence of the spectroscopic redshift distribution over the tomographic bin, assumed to be flat.
 The denominator corrects for the photo-$z$ spread due to the chosen algorithm's inaccuracies, as the $n_{p_k}(z)$ distribution cannot be assumed flat over the tomographic bin used.
 The square root of these corrected auto-correlations is fit to a power-law model (see Figure \ref{fig:photoz_gal_bias}), as done in works from DES\footnote{This analysis includes a free amplitude parameter $\alpha$ in the fit.
 Though normalization allows one to drop the amplitude term, the error is still included in error propagation.} \cite{Cawthon2022DESY3Boss, Gatti2018DESY1ClusteringRedshifts}, and the fitting errors are propagated to the $p(z)$ measurements.